JonathanGrossmanITC/fullstack_html_css_basics/01_day_one.md

 Here in this lesson, first, you cover the very basics of HTML and CSS.
 Then, you dive into more intermediate topics like CSS selectors for custom styling HTML elements.

 In this lesson, you also learn about flexbox, a powerful toolset for creating layouts for multiple HTML elements in either a row or column.
-In later chapters, you learn about using CSS to position individual elements (`position` and its cousins) and to position multiiple elements using Grid (columns *and* rows).
+In later chapters, you learn about using CSS to position individual elements (`position` and its cousins) and to position multiple elements using Grid (columns *and* rows).
 In a later chapter, you learn a fourth layout option, too, which is using Bootstrap's layout system.

 Although this lesson assumes you already have some HTML, CSS, and JavaScript skills, it is not required that you do.